CATALOGUE RAISONNÉ

 Would you like to download the images now?

 In the book My Work As A Painter (p.
-44) by Bô Yin Râ, it can be inferred that the first spiritual paintings were already in existence at a time when expressionism did not yet exist.
+44) by Bô Yin Râ, it can be inferred that the first spiritual paintings were already in the world at a time when expressionism did not yet exist.
 In his article in the Görlitzer Gazette June 5, 1921 (Magische Blätter, April 2020, p.
-140) about the aforementioned exhibition, Bô Yin Râ directly connects this time reference to the majority of the Worlds paintings.
+140) on the aforementioned exhibition, Bô Yin Râ refers to this timeframe specifically in connection with the Worlds paintings.
 A similar statement was even included by Bô Yin Râ in the preface to his book Worlds of Spirit (1922).
 If one dates the beginning of expressionism to the founding of the artist group 'Die Brücke' in 1905, only the first years of the century remain as the period in which the first spiritual paintings were created.
 Another hint in this direction is found in Bô Yin Râ's obituary for Max Klinger (Gleanings II, Kober-Verlag, p.
 63ff), who passed away on July 4, 1920.
-Bô Yin Râ writes there that he met Klinger for the first time fifteen years earlier, in 1905.
-From the following text, as well as from the quoted chapter of My Work As A Painter, it is evident that the first spiritual paintings already existed at that time, although Bô Yin Râ only showed them to Klinger in a subsequent meeting.
-Finally, another newspaper article from 1921 was found stating that the Worlds series were already twenty years old at that time (Magische Blätter, April 2020, p.
-232f).

-Surprisingly, Schott himself wrote in the first edition (1927) of the aforementioned book, which Bô Yin Râ was still able to review: "Bô Yin Râ painted most of these compositions a long time ago—some almost a quarter of a century ago..."
-We can therefore now consider it certain that the majority of the Worlds paintings were created shortly after the beginning of the twentieth century, simultaneously with the first, then still hidden, writings of the spiritual teaching work (Hortus conclusus and The Path of My Pupils, each in the final chapter).
+Surprisingly, Schott himself wrote in the first edition (1927) of the aforementioned book, which Bô Yin Râ was still able to review: "Bô Yin Râ painted most of these compositions a long time ago – some almost a quarter of a century ago..."
+We can now therefore consider it certain that the majority of the Worlds paintings were created shortly after the beginning of the twentieth century, simultaneously with the first, then still hidden, manuscripts of the spiritual teaching work (Hortus conclusus and The Path of My Pupils, each in the final chapter).
 Furthermore, it can be concluded that the pentagonal signature with the initials of the spiritual name, which Bô Yin Râ only received in Greece in 1912/1913, must have been added later in most cases.
 In fact, even the illustrations in the first edition (1922) of the book Worlds of Spirit do not yet bear this pentagonal signature.

 To the images of the